- QUICK START

-LICENSING QP™: The QP™ frameworks are licensed under the terms of the open source GNU General Public License (GPL).
+LICENSING QP™ and QDKs™: The QP™ frameworks and the QP Development Kits (QDKs) are licensed under the terms of the open source GNU General Public License (GPL).
 Alternatively, the QP™ frameworks may be licensed under the terms of closed source Quantum Leaps commercial licenses, which are specifically designed for QP™ users interested in retaining the proprietary status of their code.

 learn more about QP™ dual licensing